MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: The MuCo Model

-where $max(p_{j})$ is the maximum probability in column $j$, $m$ is the number of records in QI group, and $n$ is the size of output values. \end{definition}
+where $max(p_{j})$ is the maximum probability in column $j$, $m$ is the number of records in group, and $n$ is the size of output values. \end{definition}

-$\delta$-Probability limits the probability that an adversary re-identifies a target person by matching a single QI value under a constant value of $\delta$.
+$\delta$-Probability limits the probability, to a large extent, that an adversary re-identifies a target person by matching a QI value.

-\begin{example} Suppose that an adversary has known that the age value of Dean is 29, and the anonymization process is hidden from the adversary.
-Then, the adversary does not know the information of the random output table including the range and probabilities of the random output values of Dean.
-We calculate the probability of re-identifying Dean by his age value in the anonymized table as follows.
-According to Figure \ref{fig_3}, there are three records, namely, Daphne, Helen, and Dean may carry an age value of 29.
-Thus, the calculation can be divided into four situations.
+\begin{example} Suppose that an adversary aims to find the record of Helen in the anonymized table by matching her age value of 28, and the anonymization process is hidden for the adversary.
+Then, the adversary does not know the partition of groups and the random output table including the range and probabilities of the random output values of Helen.
+According to Figure \ref{fig_3}, there are three records, namely Daphne, Helen, and Dean, may carry 28.
+Therefore, the probability that Helen is re-identified by matching her age value of 28 is calculated as

-(1) If no one carries 29 in the anonymized table, the adversary cannot re-identify Dean by his age value, and the probability is 0.